Nathanfeng/decentralized-charity-platform/avoidingCommonAttacks.md

 ## Reentrancy

-In `claimFunds`, the caller's address is tracked in the "fundsClaimed" mapping, tracking addresses that have claimed funds, prior to the transfer of value.
+In `claimFunds`, the caller's address is tracked in the `fundsClaimed` mapping, tracking addresses that have claimed funds, prior to the transfer of value.
 Also, `call.value()` is avoided and `transfer()` used instead.

 ## Timestamp Dependence